 The classic view of 'Jacksonian Democracy' is a portrait of Democratic politicians of modest means appealing to voters like themselves; Whig politicians are rich men catering to wealthy constituents.
 With the exception of a few such portrayals, voters remain inconspicuous.

-Now, through a systematic analysis of voter choice in Ohio, Identity Politics adds another state to the idea first proposed in New York by historian Lee Benson: Democrats and Whigs relied on religion, ethnicity, nativity, the prejudices of Northerners and Southerners, even the value of 'party' as the bases of their political behavior.
-Cultural solidarity, not passing issues, determined their choices.
-In that respect, Jacksonian voters in Ohio foretold the future of American politics.
+Through systematic analysis of voter choice in Ohio, Identity Politics adds another state's response to the challenge issued from New York by historian Lee Benson: Democratic and Whig voters in both states relied on religion, ethnicity, nativity, the prejudices of Northerners and Southerners, even the value of 'party' itself as the bases of voter behavior.
+This foundation, in turn, foreshadowed the future of American politics.

-Men fear thought as they fear nothing else on earth; more than ruin; more even than death.
-Thought is subversive and revolutionary, destructive and terrible, thought is merciless to privilege, established institutions, and comfortable habit.
+Men fear thought as they fear nothing else on earth....
+Thought is subversive and revolutionary, destructive and terrible, thought is merciless to privilege, established institutions, and comfortable habit. — Bertrand Russell

 UnCivil Liberties is an oral and documentary history focusing on the West Coast Italian-American experience in 1942.
 It uses the words of those affected by the relocation order to tell the human side of the story omitted by the government, and it presents documents that testify to the struggle of a country trying to square its actions with its values.

 Gennaro Lucchino (2/19)